 Now to be fair this style guide isn't exactly new.
 He first issued the guide when he became an MP a few years ago.
 And, apparently, it's certainly a help for all his office staff.
 It just means that they can write letters, document and other missives that sound as if he might have prepared them himself.
 Neat.
 In fact, it does sound similar to managers that I've encountered in the past.
 Not a problem.

 Clearly the Press and the TV has had fun with jokes at Jacob Rees-Mogg's expense.
 However, in truth they are wasting their time.
 Because he has more than a point.
+Because you should mind your language with presentations and speeches.
 In fact, he makes perfect sense.
 Since, on the matter of what's in a word, there's often too much management jargon, office speak and plain gobbledygook.